ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 7. **Conclusion**

 The ShahroodRC robot’s power and sensor systems demonstrate reliable hardware integration, clean custom wiring, and adaptive software routines.
-The direct EV3 port integration of the Pixy Cam without extra hardware shows that simple, well-tested solutions can achieve robust performance and maintain full compatibility for WRO 2025 challenges.
+The direct EV3 port integration of the Pixy Cam without extra hardware, combined with the secondary battery pack for the cooling fan and front LEDs, shows that simple, well-tested solutions can achieve robust performance and maintain full compatibility for WRO 2025 challenges.

 ---